TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/docs/sharing-home-subdirectories.md

  I chose not to do so I could have different shortcuts on the different desktops according to how I use that distro.

 The process is simple.

+First make sure in fstab that you have mounted @data to /mnt/data

 Create folders with the same names in /mnt/data/